matthewturner/salusfy/README.md

 ## Component to interface with the salus-it500.com.
 It reads the Current Temperature, Set Temperature, Current HVAC Mode, Current Relay Mode.

-Keep in mind this is my first custom component and this is also the first version of this Salusfy so it can have bugs.
-Sorry for that.

 **** This is not an official integration.

 ### Installation
-1. Clone the repo into the `home_assistant` directory
-1. Change directory into the `salusfy` directory
+1. Add the repository in HACS:
-1. Run install.sh (you may need to fix the line endings)
+    1. Repository: matthewturner/salusfy
+    1. Type: Integration
-1. Configure with config below
+1. Configure with config below through a text editor
 1. Restart Home Assistant

 ### Usage